 It all starts with developing The FACT-Driven Hiring System.
 By searching for and hiring A+ talent based on facts you will increase diversity, increase employee-knowledge, decrease scope-creep, and clearly define your company’s needs and goals.

-- Implement a Training plan giving your new employee what they need to immediately contribute to your company
+Step 4) Implement a Training plan giving your new employee what they need to contribute

 Creating the Framework